bhumikhokhani/Hashnode-Blogs/cl37mmrf105drmgnveowl7qmf.md

 **1. Predictable Navigation**

  Your app's navigation allows it to fit into the user's comfort zone.
 We find it easier to flow with people that share our vibe, just like we do in life.
 The connection is solid, the clarity is steady, and there is no tension.
 That is how your navigation should be.

 > Tips to follow:
 > - Universal navigation bars
 > - Knowing the exact location
-> - Utilize well-known navigation patterns and iconography.
+> - Utilise well-known navigation patterns and iconography.

 **2. Effortless Experience**